 But hackajob offered a different proposition.
 Its two-sided marketplace allows candidates to find more relevant roles for themselves, and companies to find the most relevant candidates.
 As engineers are tested on their competencies on sign up, their skills are given top priority instead of keywords in a CV.

-“What our two-sided marketplace enabled was using technology and really understanding what the candidates want and what their strengths are: we knew how good they were so we could solve spam problems for employers, and we knew what they were looking for so we could only match them with relevant employers.
-For companies, they’re desperate to get access to this talent, so they’re always willing to try new tools and our approach enabled them to see relevant and highly engaged talent due to the data we’d been able to create on their technical competencies and their motivations.”
+“What our two-sided marketplace enables is using technology and really understanding what the candidates want and what their strengths are: we know how good they are so we could solve spam problems for employers, and we know what they are looking for so we can only match them with relevant employers.
+For companies, they’re desperate to get access to this talent, so they’re always willing to try new tools and our approach enables them to see relevant and highly engaged talent due to the data we’ve been able to create on their technical competencies and their motivations.”

 Ensuring both companies and candidates alike enjoy a positive recruiting experience has been central to hackajob’s approach and success.
 And at a time of constant change, this has proven vital.